 - 3 Test Strips (short run times)

 This part of the testing kit contains many different testing strips.
 The strips have different tabs on them based on what they are testing, and the tabs turn different shades based on the amount found in the sample.
-This is great, because it does not just give you a good or bad result- it quantifies the result which could tell you how bad a problem is.
+This is great because it does not just give you a good or bad result- it quantifies the result which could tell you how bad a problem is.
 Opening the foil strips on the side that says “open here” is important so you don’t contaminate the tabs by grabbing them.
 The results seem complicated at first, but you just lay the completed strip on the card and it points to the areas the tabs are testing for on the card.
-As you can see on my results, sometimes your color may not match one on the card exactly, but you can figure the range for it.
+As you can see from my results, sometimes your color may not match one on the card exactly, but you can figure out the range for it.

 What they got right with the Complete Water Testing Kit

 During my time in the Air Force, I used countless biological warfare agent testing “hand-held assays.”
 This kit reminded me a lot of those assay kits since the step-by-step instructions are important yet easy to follow.
 Our biological warfare testing kits were meant for field testing, and true results were achieved by testing lab samples.
 This complete water testing kit serves a similar purpose- it is great for quick testing but not 100% accurate or comprehensive.
 No field test will be that accurate, and if you are concerned about the accuracy, you can simply run multiple kits at once.
 It was standard procedure to run two hand-held assays with different lot numbers when testing for biological agents to limit false positives, and you could do the same with water testing kits for better sample confirmation.
 The kits are lightweight, small, and cheap enough to stock up on.

 What they got wrong with the Complete Water Testing Kit